conda/conda-dot-org/blog/2023-03-10-conda-survey.md

 **What do we do with all this?**

-Let's start by noting that the Python community strongly prioritizes interoperability between Python packaging tool, but that support for multiple languages is at the bottom.
+Let's start by noting that the Python community strongly prioritizes interoperability between Python packaging tools, but that support for multiple languages is at the bottom.
 This is good news and bad news for conda.
-Conda already works well with Pip.
+Conda already works well with pip.
 The downside is that most PSF respondents don't prioritize support for multiple languages, which is one of conda's superpowers.

 PSF respondents would also clearly prefer to have a single packaging toolkit.
-This is not necessarily bad news for conda, as the conda ecosystem addresses concerns that Pip does not.
+This is not necessarily bad news for conda, as the conda ecosystem addresses concerns that pip does not.
 The PSF survey does not ask "What toolkit would you prefer that to be."
-However, given the Python community's current usage of Pip/Venv our guess is that they would say "Pip/Venv", and that is a challenge we need to address.
-We hope the current much wider us of Pip/Venv is merely a byproduct of the wide range of Python packages available via Pip and that this is a Python community survey, rather than a widespread preference for the capabilities of Pip/Venv over conda.
+However, given the Python community's current usage of pip/venv our guess is that they would say "pip/venv", and that is a challenge we need to address.
+We hope the current much wider use of pip/venv is merely a byproduct of the wide range of Python packages available via pip and that this is a Python community survey, rather than a widespread preference for the capabilities of pip/venv over conda.
 But, from these surveys we can't tell that.

-# When is conda used?
+## When is conda used?

-## Industries and Ambits
+### Industries and Ambits

 [![Top industries](/img/2023-03-10-conda-survey/industries-top.png)](https://docs.google.com/spreadsheets/d/1rpWN6atSEsALvStPtAVIf_WMTxXXKaDKYpKRsvMpbOo/edit#gid=1700458323)